Earlier this week I recorded an interview with Dan and Joe for their podcast Entrepreneur Showdown.

 Bear in mind, that’s a personal choice based very much on my personality and life situation.
 I wasn’t always like this.

 Conditions Dictate Choices

-When I was a younger entrepreneur in my early twenties I went from a business that I started purely because I enjoyed it as a hobby to begin with.
-That was my Magic: The Gathering collectable card game content and trading site.
+When I was a younger entrepreneur in my early twenties I went from a business that I started purely because I enjoyed it as a hobby, to begin with.
+That was my Magic: The Gathering collectible card game content and trading site.

 My next business after that was chosen based purely on my desire to make more money and to pursue the many to many business model.
 This was my proofreading business, definitely not a subject I was interested in.